logzio/logz-docs/_source/logzio_collections/_prometheus-sources/mongodb-atlas-otel.md

 * A MongoDB Atlas project
 * Private and public keys created for your MongoDB Atlas [organization](https://docs.atlas.mongodb.com/tutorial/configure-api-access/organization/create-one-api-key/) or the [project](https://docs.atlas.mongodb.com/tutorial/configure-api-access/project/create-one-api-key/) to send the data from.
-* An active accopunt with Logz.io
+* An active account with Logz.io

 <div class="tasklist">